 We have lost count of the number of times we have seen blotches of red wine splattered across once pristine cream carpets.
 Unfortunately, people have been told so many different methods of how to get red wine out of carpet, that more often than not it only results in causing more damage.
 As is the case with most stains, speed is of the essence and your top priority is to dab up any excess liquid to prevent it from being further absorbed into the fibres.
 Then, quite simply, give us a call.
 We can advise you over the phone about what to do next and can then arrange an appointment for us to come and sort out the damage for you.

 This is particularly common in teenage girls bedrooms.
-More often than not the stain doesn’t get dealt with properly straightaway, either because they don’t tell their parents for the fear of being reprimanded or they go into a panic to try and clear it up themselves.
+More often than not the stain doesn’t get dealt with properly straightaway, either because they don’t tell their parents or foster parents for the fear of being reprimanded or they go into a panic to try and clear it up themselves.
 One of the first things that people reach for when trying to clean up spilt nail varnish is nail varnish remover.
 It is the obvious guess that if remover can take nail varnish off of your nails then it can remove it from carpet.
 Wrong!
 All it will do is move the stain around and the harsh chemicals found in nail varnish removers may bleach the colour out of your carpet leaving an even bigger problem or in the long term may start to break down the fibres of the carpet.
 For more advice about what to do if you spill nail varnish on any of your soft furnishings, call us today.

 3. Candle wax.